Sourabhhkt/robust-marl-disruptions/README.md

 - actuators may fail
 - malicious or byzantine behavior may occur

-This repository addresses that problem by introducing a layered design:
+This repository facilitates evaluation of multi-agent systems under the above conditions by introducing a layered design:

 1. **`core.py`** implements generic fault and network logic
 2. **`adapter.py`** explains how a particular benchmark represents messages, actions, and observations